uv-genai/llm-setonix/setup.md

 `-ngl 999`: simply tries to upload as many layers as possible on the GPU.

 `-hf`: download the model from Huggingface.

+If the loading time is too long try to add the `--no-mmap` switch to the command line, note however tha if the model is too big it won't fit in memory without =mmap= enabled and loading will fail.

 Here is the output showing the use of 8 GPUs.